skupperproject/refdog/input/concepts/platform.md

 <section>

-A system for running workloads.
+A _platform_ is a system for running application components.

 </section>